 “As we create and implement our LSTA Plan for the next 5 years, the Skilltype platform will help us better coordinate the continuous learning needed by library staff to support lifelong learning and development in their communities,” said Dr. Annie Norman, State Librarian of Delaware.

 For Delaware Libraries, the platform provides a “consortial view” of expertise across the state, allowing library managers to identify needed expertise.
 This unlocks new opportunities for collaboration and shared services during a time when finding the right skills at the right time has grown increasingly important.
 Skilltype’s software also uncovers employee skill and interest data allowing library administrators to begin sharing expertise across member libraries, helping them to better amplify and leverage the capabilities of these valuable workers.

 “I am beyond elated that our state is now a partner of Skilltype.” commented Jamar Rahming, executive director of the Wilmington Institute Library.
 “This partnership highlights our movement into the 21st century paradigm shift of managing professional development, as Skilltype is the consummate tool for libraries.”

-To explore how data can help improve employee engagement and organizational development, visit skilltype.com and request a demo for your library or state.
+To explore how data can improve employee engagement and organizational development, visit skilltype.com.
+Request a demo for your library or state.

 Skilltype is a library software company specializing in using data to create modern talent management workflows.
-Libraries across six countries use Skilltype to provide personalized training to their employees, identify skill gaps, and make data-informed decisions on whether to recruit, reskill, or share expertise.
+LLibraries across six countries use Skilltype to provide personalized training to their employees and identify skill gaps.
+They also make data-informed decisions on whether to recruit, reskill, or share expertise.
 Skilltype was founded in 2018 and is headquartered in Baton Rouge, Louisiana.